jslmariano/yelp_twist/README.md

 ## Local Dev Instructions

-1. Install docker from this tutorial https://docs.docker.com/install/
+1. Install docker from this tutorial https://docs.docker.com/install/ and https://docs.docker.com/compose/install/
 1. Extract the files on your workspace - `/<path_to_workspace>/remote_ph_exam_python`
 1. Go to your project directory - `/<path_to_workspace>/remote_ph_exam_python`
 1. Build images - `docker-compose build` (This may take a while for 1st time, go grab your coffee :) )